vectordotdev/vector/docs/setup/installation/package-managers/homebrew.md

 # Homebrew Package Manager

-Vector can be installed through [Homebrew][url.homebrew] which is generally used on MacOS systems.
+Vector can be installed through [Homebrew][urls.homebrew] which is generally used on MacOS systems.

 ## Install